emanuele-albini/MMM-TFL-Status/README.md

 },
 ```

+### TFL API

+For more informations on the TFL API check out their [website](https://api.tfl.gov.uk/).

+Note that this plugin does not require any API key because TFL grants 50 requests/minute under anonymous access at the time of writing.

 ## Credits
 This module is based and considerably extends [Nigel Daniels](https://github.com/nigel-daniels/)'s module [MMM-Tube-Status](https://github.com/nigel-daniels/MMM-Tube-Status).

-This module extends it by:
+This module extends it by allowing the user to:
-- Allow to show also additional TFL lines (and not only Tube lines);
+- show also additional TFL lines (and not only Tube lines);
+- use a blacklist of lines instead of a whitelist.
-- Allow to sort the lines in a custom order;
+- sort the lines in a custom order;
+-
-- Removing the dependency from `request` package.
+- Removing the dependency from the `request` package.